 Based on the $15,000 EFC, a college that costs $50,000 a year should provide a financial aid package of $35,000 while one that costs $20,000 would only provide $5,000.
 This is why counselors, admission officers, and teachers are constantly telling students to apply to colleges regardless of their sticker price.

 In the ideal world, the financial award from the college would cover the calculated need.
-Theoretically, the student’s cost would be the EFC and personal income from summer jobs.
-This amount would be the same regardless of the school he decides to attend.
+Theoretically, the student’s cost would be the EFC and this amount would be the same regardless of the school he decides to attend.
 It should cost the same for the student to attend a school that costs $20,000 or one that costs $50,000.

 Now let’s go over what actually happens in the real world.